physee/Victron.Arduino-ESP8266/README.md

 Extend this code with MQTT or any other protocol or service to send and/or extract the data.

 ## Config
-At the moment only the MPPT 75/10 is configured in the `config.h`.
+At the moment the MPPT 75/10 and the 100/20 are configured in the `config.h`.

 ## Usage
 Make sure the RX and TX of the VE.Direct-Protocol are connected to the corresponding pins in the setup, `victronSerial`.
 On the NodeMCU, pins D7/D8 are used.